Phone-GWP-group

 However, if your limited edition packaging is almost unrecognisable from your existing branding, it can turn off your loyal customer base.
 Even worse, it can mean they miss your products altogether.

-This problem also provides an opportunity for competitors who can showcase their products – customers who you may never win back.
+This problem also allows competitors to showcase their products, potentially gaining customers you may never win back.

 As such, you must strike a balance.
 Your festive packaging must look different enough to appear special.
 Yet it must remain close enough to your branding to reassure existing customers and maintain your previously earned brand loyalty and recognition.
 A coherent limited-edition packaging strategy is vital.